-- Repayment: daily or weekly debit from merchant account
+- Repayment: daily or weekly debit from the merchant account.

-- Advance secured by direct access to merchant account
+- Advance secured by direct access to the merchant account.

 If a business owner needs quick access to cash to meet a short-term need for capital, sometimes he or she can leverage their credit card merchant account to access funds.
 A merchant cash advance (MCA) is an alternative to the lengthy approval process and strict credit requirements required for a traditional term loan.